 If the problem still persists, the only thing left to do is to get rid of all formatting and revert to plain text.
 Select all the text in the document (Ctrl+A), copy it (Ctrl+C), and paste it into a text editor such as Notepad.
 You can then copy it from within Notepad and paste it back into a new Word document.
 This process will get rid of any spurious formatting codes that may be corrupting the document.
 The only problem with such a drastic approach, of course, is that your document is now completely unformatted and you must reformat it and insert index codes all over again.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (9718) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (9718) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Improper Index Page Numbers.

 Learning Made Easy!
 Quickly teach yourself how to format, publish, and share your content using Word 2013.
 With Step by Step, you set the pace, building and practicing the skills you need, just when you need them!
 Check out Microsoft Word 2013 Step by Step today!